alxlit/alxlit.github.io/_posts/2014-02-01-cleaning-handwriting-scans-using-the-gimp.md

 {% endhighlight %}

 Note that it's loading up the GIMP (headless) per scan.
-You could probably avoid this by putting all the `-b` options together, or figure out how to do it purely through the API.
+This could probably be avoided by putting all the `-b` options together, or doing it purely through the API.

 [1]: http://vt.edu
 [4]: https://launchpad.net/simple-scan